jayantasamaddar/quick-reference/aws/ec2/README.md

   Here is a picture to show you how all of the parts — VPC, subnets, routing tables, and ENIs fit together:

       ![VPC, subnets, routing tables, and ENIs fitting together](assets/eni-vpc-multi-vif-arch.png)

 ---

+## Networking Costs in AWS

+- Incoming EC2 Traffic is free
+- Traffic between EC2 Instances over Private IP within the availability zone is free
+- Traffic between EC2 Instances over Public / Elastic IP between AZs is charged at `$0.02 / GB`.
+- Traffic between EC2 Instances over Private IP between AZs is charged at half price (`$0.01 / GB`)
+- Takeaway is to leverage the AWS Internal network and use Private IPs as much as possible.
+Better network performance and cost savings.
+- Traffic between EC2 Instances over Public / Elastic IP between Regions is charged at `$0.02 / GB`.
+- Use Same AZ for maximum savings, same region multi-AZ for High-Availability and Multi-region Multi-AZ for Maximum Availability

+- Minimizing Egress traffic network cost:

+  - Try to keep as much traffic within AWS to minimize costs

+---